-If you know how to code, then you have the option of using this sentiment analysis model with programming languages Python, Ruby, PHP, Node.js or Java.
-Just select the API tab to the left and work your magic:
+If you know how to code, then you can use MonkeyLearn’s sentiment analysis API in Python, Ruby, PHP, Node.js or Java.
+Just head to the API tab:

 Create a Custom Sentiment Analysis Model

-By building a custom model, you can set your own data and criteria to help your machine learn and make the right predictions.
+By building your own model, you can train it with your own data and criteria to gain even more accurate insights.